Reasons For Foreclosures By Homeowners On Mortgage Loans

 - We have seen many folks get their credit scores to 700 FICO Plus with a year after a foreclosure

-- The key is never to be late on any payments after foreclosure and re-establish credit by adding new credit
+- The key is never to be late on any payments after foreclosure and re-establish credit by adding a new credit

 - Secured credit cards are the easiest and fastest way of re-establishing credit after foreclosure

-- Three secured credit cards with $500 credit limit are the key in getting great credit after foreclosure
+- Three secured credit cards with a $500 credit limit are the key in getting great credit after foreclosure

 - Government and conventional loans have a mandatory waiting period after foreclosure to qualify for home loans

 - Gustan Cho Associates has Non-QM Loans where there is no waiting period after foreclosure, deed in lieu of foreclosure, short sale

 Please check our blogs on qualifying for a mortgage after foreclosure for more information.

 Medical Issues Are The Top Reasons For Foreclosures By Homeowners